uviclibraries/PowerBI/1-Power Query.md

 Looking at the model

->notice the connecting lines in the schema show a 1 to many relationship (1 at one end and * at the other end) and have an arrow in the centre of the line, that shows the direction of the relationship.
+>notice the connecting lines in the schema show a 1-to-many relationship (1 at one end and * at the other end) and have an arrow in the centre of the line, that shows the direction of the relationship.
 We have all 1-to-many relationships, which is what we want.

 [NEXT STEP: Dax ](2-DAX.md){: .btn .btn-blue }